setlog/go-mongo-atlas/CLOUDNAT.md

 <img src="images/create-gateway.png" width=400>

-You have to fill following fields out:
+You must fill in the following fields:

-`Gateway name` like it says this is the name of your gateway.<br>
+* `Gateway name`: As it says, this is the name of your gateway.
-`VPC Network` may stay as _default_ so far.<br>
+* `VPC Network`: Can remain as _default_ until now.
-`Region` should be the same where your cluster runs (_europe-west1_ in our case)<br>
+* `Region`: Should be the same where your cluster runs (_europe-west1_ in our case).
-`Cloud Router` is not created yet, but we can create it right here by clicking on _Create new router_<br>
+* `Cloud Router`: Is not yet created, but we can create it right here by clicking on _Create New Router_.

-In the new form you just need to give a proper name for a router and click on `Create`:
+In the new form you only need to enter a proper name for a router and click on `Create`:

 <img src="images/create-router.png" width=300>

-Now you are back to the previous form and your router is already set up.<br>

-The last step you have to do is to create a static ip address for our router.
-Change the selection of the field `NAT IP addresses` to `manual`, let the other fields like they are.
+Now you are back on the previous form and your router is already set up.
+The last step is to create a static IP address for our router.
+Change the selection of the field `NAT IP addresses` to `manual`, leave the other fields as they are.

 <img src="images/select-nat-ip.png" width=350>

-Again, in a new form you just have to input an alias for the static ip address you are going to reserve:
+Again, in a new form you only need to enter an alias for the static IP address you want to reserve:

 <img src="images/reserve-static-ip.png" width=300>

-After several seconds your Cloud NAT gateway is ready to serve you!
+After a few seconds your Cloud NAT gateway is ready to serve you!

 ## Whitelist the IP address on MongoDB Atlas